desihub/gpu_specter/README.md

 Cuda must be version 10.1 to be compatible with the latest release of CuPy (also 10.1)

+Source our special desi gpu conda environment:

 `source activate /global/common/software/m1759/desi/desi_gpu`

-This ugly conda environment should have everything you need to run the desi code (both cpu and gpu versions).

 Then source the custom desi modules